TYPO3-extensions/sphinx/Documentation/Administration/InstallingExtension/Index.rst

 The manual process buttons let you locally change files and rebuild your environment.
 This is particularly useful if you want to use the `git repository of the TYPO3 ReST tools`_ instead of a snapshot.

-The "download" button fetches the corresponding sources of Sphinx, the TYPO3-related commands, the PyYAML library and ``rst2pdf`` if they are not available locally.
+The "download" button fetches the corresponding sources of Sphinx, the TYPO3-related commands, the PyYAML library, the Pygments library, ... if they are not available locally.

 .. important::
 	It is known that the Python Imaging Library and/or ``rst2pdf`` might fail to be successfully installed and configured on some systems.
 However, as these libraries are only used to render PDF with ``rst2pdf`` and as the recommended method for rendering PDF is to use :ref:`LaTeX <rendering_pdf>` anyway, you should not worry if you are unable to install ``rst2pdf`` locally.